Spongiforma squarepantsii

 Spongiforma squarepantsii is a species of fungus in the family Boletaceae, genus Spongiforma.
 Found in Malaysia, it was described as new to science in 2011.
 It produces sponge-like, rubbery orange fruit bodies that have a fruity or musky odour.
 The fruit bodies reach dimensions of 10 cm wide by 7 cm tall.
 Like a sponge, they will resume their original shape if water is squeezed out.
 The spores, produced on the surfaces of the hollows of the sponge, are almond-shaped with rough surfaces, and measure 1012.5 μm by 67 μm.
-The name of the fungus derives from the Nickelodeon cartoon character SpongeBob SquarePants from the show of the same name.
-S. squarepantsii is one of two species in Spongiforma; it differs from S. thailandica in its color, odour, and spore structure.
+The name of the fungus is derived from the television series SpongeBob SquarePants, specifically its titular character.
+S. squarepantsii is one of two species in Spongiforma; it differs from S. thailandica in its color, odor, and spore structure.

 Taxonomy and classification

 History

 The species was first described scientifically online in May 2011 in the journal Mycologia, authored by American mycologists Dennis E. Desjardin, Kabir Peay, and Thomas Bruns.
 The description was based on two specimens collected by Bruns in 2010 in Lambir Hills National Park, in Sarawak, Malaysia.
 The species had first appeared in the literature in 2010 in a study of the ectomycorrhizal mushrooms in a tropical dipterocarp rainforest in Lambir Hills, although it was not formally described in this publication.
 Due to its unusual form, Desjardin and colleagues were initially uncertain whether the new species was a member of the Basidiomycota or the Ascomycota.
 Further analysis showed that the species was aligned with Spongiforma, a genus that was newly described from dipterocarp forests of Thailand in 2009.
 The similarity between the species collected in Borneo and Spongiforma thailandica was confirmed with molecular analysis, which showed a 98% match between ribosomal DNA sequences of the two.

 The genus name Spongiforma refers to the sponge-like nature of the fruit body, while the specific epithet squarepantsii is a Latinisation of the well-known Nickelodeon cartoon character SpongeBob SquarePants, whose shape was purported to share a resemblance to the fungus.
 Additionally, the authors note that the spore-bearing surface (the hymenium), when viewed with scanning electron microscopy, somewhat resembles a "seafloor covered with tube sponges, reminiscent of the fictitious home of SpongeBob".
 Although the epithet was originally rejected by the editors of Mycologia as "frivolous", Desjardin and colleagues insisted that "we could name it whatever we liked".